MechanicalRabbit/FunSQL.jl/docs/src/test/clauses.md

     GROUP BY "year_of_birth"
     =#

-A `GROUP BY` clause accepts an empty partition list.
+A `GROUP` constructor accepts an empty partition list, in which case, it is not rendered.

     c = FROM(:person) |> GROUP()
     #-> (…) |> GROUP()